-Step 1: Identify the Animal
+Identify the Animal Digging Up Your Flowerbed

-Step 2: Apply Taste or Scent Repellents
+1. Apply Taste or Scent Repellents

 Apply a taste or scent repellent around the problem area to help ward off the particular animal.
-Commercial repellents, such as pepper sprays and predator urine, deter the critters and keep them from digging your mulch or flowers.
+Commercial repellents, such as pepper sprays and predator urine, may help to deter the critters and keep them from digging your mulch or flowers.
 Reapply the repellent frequently during the rainy season to prevent it from becoming ineffective.

-Step 3: Install a Fence
+2. Install a Fence

 Fence your garden or mulched flowerbeds as a barrier to stop animals from digging in mulch and flowers.
 Use chicken or mesh wire with openings no larger than 1 inch to prevent the animal pests from entering.
-Build the garden fence at least 24 inches high and bury it 8 to 12 inches underground, to keep the animals from jumping over or digging under the barrier.
+Build the garden fence at least 24 inches high and bury it 8 to 12 inches underground, to keep some animals from jumping over or digging under the barrier.
 Add a gate to make it easier for you to access your flower garden to weed and maintain it.
 Inspect the fence frequently for holes or gaps and repair immediately if you notice any damage.

-Step 4: Scare Animals Away
+3. Scare Animals Away

-Step 5: Train Your Pets
+4. Train Your Pets

-Step 6: Use Different Mulch
+5. Use Different Mulch

 Change soft mulch in your yard to a coarse, hard mulch such as rocks, crushed stone or gravel.
 Most animals find the harder mulches more difficult to dig into.

-Step 7: Try Using Deterrents
+5. Try Using Natural Deterrents